Charlie and his Orchestra: Style

-The purposes of the band were to encourage German sympathies, draw attention to World War II Allied losses, convince listeners that Britain was a pawn for American (and Jewish) interests and convey German dictator Adolf Hitler's messages in an entertaining form.
+The purposes of the band were to encourage German sympathies, draw attention to World War II Allied losses, weaken British and American resolve, belittle Winston Churchill and Franklin D. Roosevelt, convince listeners those leaders are pawns of Jewish interests, demean Black and Jewish people, and convey German dictator Adolf Hitler's messages in an entertaining form.
 The songs stressed how badly the war was going for the target audience, and how it would be only a matter of time until they would be defeated.

-American swing and popular British songs were initially performed true to the originals until the second or third stanza, when pro-German lyrics and monologues would be introduced.
+American swing and popular British songs were initially performed true to the originals until the second or third stanza when pro-German lyrics and monologues would be introduced.
 For example, in the Walter Donaldson hit "You're Driving Me Crazy" Schwedler croons about the confusion of new love; in the third stanza, he continues: "Here is Winston Churchill's latest tear-jerker: Yes, the Germans are driving me crazy / I thought I had brains / But they shot down my planes...".
 Later, the entire lyric would be modified (clearly based on the original).
 The band also recorded (unaltered) cover versions of popular songs.

+While some of their music was modified or covered by popular songs during the 1940s, they also recorded songs of their own.
+One of these songs is “Little Sir Echo,” which attacked Winston Churchill while promoting the dominance of the Kriegsmarine’s Submarines.
+This track also further exemplifies how Charlie and His Orchestra attempted to convince the British people to stop fighting in the war.

+Anecdotal accounts indicate that British Prime Minister Winston Churchill enjoyed the broadcasts.
+There are also anecdotal accounts that the British people found these songs to be comedic, or would listen to a different radio station like the BBC.